An7ar35/blogator/README.md

 * `<span class="summary"></span>`

-> (Optional) Any text inside these tags will be used as a summary in the index entry for the post.
+> (Optional) Anything inside these tags will be used as a summary in the index entry for the post.
   If the index entry text needs to be slightly different than the content text then one approach could be to put your entry text inside of a summary span and use CSS to hide it in posts.